-Business segment operating income margins decreased year-on-year due to manufacturing and supply chain headwinds, carryover raw material/logistics/energy costs inflation and investments in the business, partially offset by benefits from pricing, aggressive spending discipline, and productivity actions.
+Business segment operating income margins decreased year-on-year due to lower sales volume, restructuring costs, and inflation impacts partially offset by benefits from strong spending discipline, productivity actions, and pricing.

 As discussed in Note 3, in the third quarter of 2022, 3M announced its intention to spin off the Health Care business as a separate public company.
 3M expects to initially retain a 19.9% ownership position in the Health Care business.
+In addition, as discussed in Note 3, in the second quarter of 2023, 3M entered into agreements to sell the assets associated with its dental local anesthetic business That transaction is expected to close in the third quarter of 2023.